rockbeta/macro-place-challenge-2026/submissions/vibeCpp/README.md

 ## Threading

 The C++ placer uses `std::thread`/`std::async` for parallel all-macro SA shards.
-By default it uses up to 8 hardware threads.
+By default the main placer uses up to 8 hardware threads, and the fast placer uses up to 2.
 Override that with:

 ```bash
 VIBECPP_THREADS=4 uv run evaluate submissions/vibeCpp/placer.py -b ibm04